BestTimesToVisit.com Logo

 attraction

 Witness the awe-inspiring Terracotta Army as the first rays of sunlight illuminate the thousands of life-sized warrior figures.
-Arriving shortly after opening allows you to explore the pits with fewer crowds, truly appreciating the scale and intricate details of this ancient marvel.
+Arrive before opening to beat the crowds and feel the immense scale and historical weight of this ancient marvel in a more intimate setting.

 Cycling the Ancient City Walls